iot-salzburg/gpu-jupyter/README.md

 ```
 where:
 * **-p:** port specifies the port on which the service will be available.
-* **-n:** docker-network is the name of the attachable network from the previous step, e.g., here it is **elk_datastack**.
+* **-n:** docker-network is the name of the attachable network from the previous step,
+e.g., here it is **elk_datastack**.
-* **-r:** registry port is the port that is published by the registry service, see [Set up Docker Swarm and Registry](set-up-docker-swarm-and-registry).
+* **-r:** registry port is the port that is published by the registry service, default is `5000`.

-Now, *gpu-jupyter* will be accessable here on [localhost:8848](http://localhost:8848) with the default password `asdf` and shares the network with the other data-source, i.e., all ports of the data-source will be accessable within *GPU-Jupyter*, even if they aren't routed it the source's `docker-compose` file.
+Now, *gpu-jupyter* will be accessible here on [localhost:8848](http://localhost:8848)
+with the default password `asdf` and shares the network with the other data-source, i.e.,
+all ports of the data-source will be accessible within *GPU-Jupyter*,
+even if they aren't routed it the source's `docker-compose` file.

 Check if everything works well using:
 ```bash